What is Open Syllabus?

 Open Syllabus has been supported by The Arcadia Fund, The ECMC Foundation, The Sloan Foundation, The Hewlett Foundation, and The Templeton Foundation.
 The project also received a Catalyst Grant from Digital Science in 2018.

-The release of Open Syllabus Analytics marks a shift toward a subscription-based model for 'pro' versions of OS services designed for professional educators.
-We also license books recommendation and other anonymized slices of the dataset to publishers.
+Open Syllabus Analytics is part of a shift toward a subscription-based model of support, aimed at schools, publishers, and other educational service providers.
+We also license books rankings and other anonymized data to publishers.

 Can I access the underlying data?